 ID3 is the leading audio tag format, offering two versions – ID3v1 and ID3v2.
 Besides those, there are additional tags like FLAC, OGG, AIFF, Mp3/Mp4/MWA/WAV, and more.
 The main purpose of an audio tag editor tool is to arrange files seamlessly so they can operate smoothly when needed.

 Best Music Tag Editor for Linux

-EasyTag software is characteristically different, as an illustration; three vertical panes are used for the bulk application window, namely; file tree/list view, the tag editor, and the files in the current directory.
+EasyTag software is characteristically different; as an illustration, three vertical panes are used for the bulk application window: the file tree/list view, the tag editor, and the files in the current directory.
 Additionally, a status bar and activity log under the three panes have made the application much smoother and user-oriented.

 Features of EasyTag

 - Some discrete features in this software include playlist creation, bulk rename, directory rename, and directory restructure.